nostr-resources/nostr-resources.github.io/index.md

 - [coracle.social](https://coracle.social/) - Search, filters, and micro-apps
 - [jumble](https://jumble.social/]) - Explore content feeds by relay and create custom relay sets
 - [iris.to](https://iris.to/) - Clean interface & rich in features
+- [nostria](https://nostria.app/) - Explore relay feeds, topics, music, and more
+- [grimoire](https://grimoire.rocks/) - A nostr client for magicians

 On Android you can use the [Kiwi Browser](https://kiwibrowser.com/) to use the [Alby](https://getalby.com) or [nos2x](https://github.com/fiatjaf/nos2x)